 Thanks to a ‘high-tech’ fish tagging study, resource managers are learning how fish are using restored habitats — part of an effort to enhance or expand restoration work in the Toronto Harbour.

-In partnership with researchers from Carleton University and the Department of Fisheries and Oceans Canada (DFO), environmental monitoring crews from Toronto and Region Conservation (TRCA) have tagged more than 300 native and non-native fish with acoustic transmitters since 2010 in an effort to track their feeding and spawning activities 24 hours a day year-round.
+In partnership with researchers from Carleton University and the Department of Fisheries and Oceans Canada (DFO), environmental monitoring crews from Toronto and Region Conservation Authority (TRCA) have tagged more than 300 native and non-native fish with acoustic transmitters since 2010 in an effort to track their feeding and spawning activities 24 hours a day year-round.

 New Funding for Tagging Study!

 2015 marks the fifth year the study has been underway.
 Researchers are in the process of outfitting 40 additional fish with transmitters thanks to new funding provided by Environment Canada’s Great Lakes Sustainability Fund, which will see the project continue for the next 3 years.